sugarhy/FYP/README.md

 culture of the firm.

-Hiring the right candidates is a of paramount importance to organisational success.
+Hiring the right candidates is of paramount importance to organisational success.
 Traditional hiring methods, such as resumes reviews and job interviews, provide limited insights into a candidate's personality.
 This could result in personality conflicts with the company's culture upon hiring.
 Social media generally serve as a reflection of